Biopsy - polyps

 The test is done to determine if the growth is cancerous (malignant).
 The procedure may also be done to relieve symptoms, such as with the removal of nasal polyps.

 Examination of the biopsy sample shows the polyp to be benign (not cancerous).

 Cancer cells are present.
 This may be a sign of a cancerous

-Pohl H, Draganov P, Soetikno R, Kaltenbach T. Colonoscopic polypectomy, mucosal resection, and submucosal resection.
+Pohl H, Draganov P, Soetikno R, Kaltenbach T. Colonoscopic polypectomy, mucosal resection, and submucosal dissection.
 In: Chandrasekhara V, Elmunzer BJ, Khashab MA, Muthusamy VR, eds.
 Clinical Gastrointestinal Endoscopy.
 3rd ed.
-Philadelphia, PA; 2019:chap 37.
+Philadelphia, PA: Elsevier; 2019:chap 37.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright ©2019 A.D.A.M., Inc., as modified by University of California San Francisco.
 Any duplication or distribution of the information contained herein is strictly prohibited.

 Information developed by A.D.A.M., Inc. regarding tests and test results may not directly correspond with information provided by UCSF Health.
 Please discuss with your doctor any questions or concerns you may have.